swup swup Accessibility Plugin

 {

-respectReducedMotion: false,
+respectReducedMotion: true,

 autofocus: false,